dead-claudia/thallium/README.md

 1. Add OS X to the Travis build
     - Travis has been having OSX issues lately, making debugging these errors a little harder.
 2. Add diff support to all existing reporters
+3. Create DOM reporter
-3. Document all the assertions
+4. Document all the assertions
-4. Support flaky tests via first-class retries
+5. Support flaky tests via first-class retries
     - This is a requirement to self-host the runner
+6. Move `thallium/match` and `thallium/assert` implementations out of core

 **0.4:**

 1. Remove all the previously deprecated methods/etc.
 2. Transition to TypeScript
-    - I'm having enough of the highly uninformative `TypeError: foo has no method bar`, `TypeError: Cannot read property 'bar' of undefined`, and `TypeError: object #<Object> is not a function` (At least Node 6 gives the variable name...)
+    - I'm having enough of the highly uninformative `TypeError: foo has no method bar`, `TypeError: Cannot read property 'bar' of undefined`, `TypeError: object #<Object> is not a function`, etc. (At least Node 6 gives the variable name...)
     - I get arrow functions and classes for free, without having to deal with Babel's monstrosity
-3. Create DOM reporter
+3. Add parallel testing support.
+    - This will be based on a beast created and managed separately from core.
 4. Add some promise-aware assertions

 **0.4.x:** (after 0.4.0)